laravel-auto-presenter/laravel-auto-presenter/README.md

 * v6 supports Laravel 5.5 now, without dropping support for 5.1+.
 * Our new minimum PHP version requirement is 7.0.0, up from 5.5.9.

+### Version 4 to 5

+If you're upgrading from Laravel Auto Presenter 4, to 5, note that:

+* The `BasePresenter` no longer has a constructor, so you cannot call `parent::__construct($resource)`.
+* The model is now injected using the `setWrappedObject` method, inherited from the `BasePresenter`.
+* V5 now supports Laravel 5.4 as well as 5.1, 5.2, and 5.3.

 ## Installing

-Laravel Auto Presenter 6 requires [PHP](https://php.net) 7.
-This particular version supports Laravel 5.1, 5.2, 5.3, 5.4, or 5.5 only.
-If you need support for older PHP versions, please see Laravel Auto Presenter 5.
+Laravel Auto Presenter 6 requires [PHP](https://php.net) 7.1 or 7.2.
+This particular version supports Laravel 5.5 or 5.6 only.
+If you need support for older PHP versions, please choose an older version of Laravel Auto Presenter.

 To get the latest version, simply require the project using [Composer](https://getcomposer.org):